UK Bank Stocks to Watch in 2023

-Despite at one point having a large overseas presence, these days Lloyds is very much a UK-centred operation.
-Likewise, despite previously having an investment banking arm, Lloyds now solely concentrates on retail banking.
+Despite once having a large overseas presence, these days Lloyds is very much a UK-centred operation.
+Likewise, despite previously having a large investment banking arm, Lloyds is now mainly focussed on retail banking.
 In fact, it is the largest retail bank in Britain.

-Due to its change in structure, the future success of Lloyds is now solely reliant on the UK economy.
+Due to its change in structure, the future success of Lloyds is now heavily reliant on the UK economy.
 Is this a good thing?
 Yes and no.

 Before the economic crisis, Lloyds shares were trading at around 280p, however, in the 14 years or so since the crash, Lloyds Bank shares have been stuck in a range between 20p and 90p.

-Zooming in to the more recent price history of Lloyds Bank shares, we can see the full effects caused by the outbreak of Covid-19 in February 2020.
-After reaching an 8 year low of 23.55p in September 2020, the Lloyds share price began to recover, but have since stalled and remain a long way from their pre-pandemic levels.
+Zooming in to the more recent price history of Lloyds Bank shares, we can see that, after reaching an 8 year low of 23.55p in September 2020, the Lloyds share price began to recover, but have since stalled and remain a long way from their pre-pandemic levels.

-At the time of writing, Lloyds shares pay have an attractive dividend yield of around 4.4%.
+At the time of writing, Lloyds shares have an attractive dividend yield of around 4.6%.

 The next UK bank shares we will look at are Barclays shares.
-Unlike Lloyds, Barclays maintains its international presence, operating worldwide, and has a large investment banking section alongside its retail bank offerings.
+Unlike Lloyds, Barclays maintains its international presence, operating worldwide, and runs a large investment banking division alongside its retail bank offerings.

-An international presence provides investors considering investing in Barclays shares with diversification, as, unlike Lloyds, the success of Barclays is not reliant solely on the UK economy.
+An international presence provides those considering investing in Barclays shares with diversification, as, unlike Lloyds, the success of Barclays is not reliant solely on the UK economy.